AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

 #### Switch the CDN routes

-Refer to the following codes to switch CDN routes to watch the live stream according to your scenarios:
+Refer to the following sample codes to switch CDN routes to watch the live stream according to your scenarios:

 ```java
 private void loadAgoraChannels() {